krgn/mu4e-setup/README.md

-# kʁgn emacs configuration #
+# kʁgn mail configuration #

-use as you please. unless useless, of course.
+use as you please. unless, of course, displeased.